EleutherAI/gpt-neox/README.md

 ## Getting Started

+Our codebase relies on [DeeperSpeed](https://github.com/EleutherAI/DeeperSpeed), a custom modification to the [DeepSpeed](https://github.com/microsoft/DeepSpeed) library.
+We strongly recommend using Anaconda, a virtual environment, or some other form of package isolation before installing from `requirements.txt`.
+Failure to do so may cause other repositories that rely on DeepSpeed to break.

+### Datasets

+Once you've installed `requirements.txt`, the next step is obtaining and processing data.
+For demonstrative purposes we have hosted the Enron Emails corpus and made it avaliable for downloading.
+Running `python prepare_data.py` will download and process the dataset for language modeling.
+To use your own data, extend the `DataDownloader` class in `tools/corpa.py`and register the new class in the `DATA_DOWNLOADERS` dict.
+Once this is done, you can call `prepare_dataset('enron')` to process your data.

+TO DO: Make a table showing the datasets currently avaliable for download.
+List the name, size on disk (compressed), actual size, and number of tokens.

+### Training

 TO DO

-## Training

-TO DO

-### Datasets

-TO

 ## Licensing

 This repository hosts code that is part of EleutherAI's GPT-NeoX project.
-Copyright 2021 Stella Biderman, Sid Black, Josh Levy-Kramer, and Shivanshu Purohit.
+Copyright 2021 Stella Biderman, Sid Black, Leo Gao, Josh Levy-Kramer, and Shivanshu Purohit.

     GPT-NeoX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by